mpilzar/C_ADTs_HelperFunctions/README.md

-# C_Helper_Functions
+## Helper Functions & Advanced Data Types in C
-An assortment of C helper functions and implementations for different abstract data types.
+**An assortment of C helper functions and implementations for a few abstract data types.**